Vanguard-oss/behave-asl/docs/reference.md

 ```

-### the step result data path "path" has "count" entries
+## Then the step result data path "path" has "count" entries
 Verify that the path within the result data contains the given number of entries.
 This step works for both lists and dictionaries

 **Parameters**